How to use the PVS-Studio extension for Qt Creator

 To install the PVS-Studio extension, open Qt Creator and select 'Help' -> 'About Plugins':

-In the installation wizard, specify the location of the plugin file as well as the installation location.
-Depending on the platform, the plugin file will have the '.dll' or '.so' extension.
-After the extension is installed, restart Qt Creator.
+In the installation wizard, specify the location of the plugin archive (depending on the platform, the plugin file will have the '.zip' or '.tar.gz' extension).

-To install the plugin manually, copy the plugin file to the directory with plugins for Qt Creator.
+If you are unable to install the plugin using the installation wizard, you can do it manually.
+To do this, copy the plugin file to the directory with plugins for Qt Creator.
 Depending on the platform, the file will have the '.dll' or '.so' extension.
 By default, Qt Creator searches for plugins in the following directories:

 Manual installation (option two)